BrittneyOleniacz/Education_Budget_Breakdown/README.md

 ### Scores by School Size
-* Repeat the above breakdown, but this time group schools based on a reasonable approximation of school size (Small, Medium, Large).
+* Repeat the above breakdown, but group schools based on a reasonable approximation of school size.

 ![scores_by_school_size](Images/scores_by_school_size.png)

 ### Scores by School Type
-* Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).
+* Repeat the above breakdown, but group schools based on school type.

 ![scores_by_school_type](Images/scores_by_school_type.png)